 This scholarship is offered to a BVU sophomore student who is an Iowa resident with a minimum cumulative GPA of 2.8.
 The award is $8,000 per year and renewable for your senior year (a total of $16,000 awarded during the Junior/Senior years).
 To be eligible for this scholarship, students must present evidence of something unusual that is hindering the student from reaching their education goals (some kind of “social barrier” or challenging/debilitating situation; some examples of candidates in the past that have received this scholarship include: student that has a major illness, parents with an illness, or had a mentally challenged parent or sibling).

-This scholarship requires that you file the FAFSA by March 1, 2019and the Carver Scholarship application must be completed by April 1, 2019.
+This scholarship requires that you file the FAFSA by March 1, 2020 and the Carver Scholarship application must be completed by April 1, 2020.
 You may stop at the Financial office and pick up a printed copy of the brochure.
 You may also apply online at www.carvertrust.org (under the scholarship tab at the top of the home page, select Apply On-line First year link on the right side of the screen).

-To be eligible, students must be current high school seniors from Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin who attend an Iowa college in fall 2019.
-As you meet with students and families from those states, please share the informational flier (PDF) for the Come 2 Iowa Senior Scholarship.
-The flier is designed to print three per page to save paper and printing costs.
+To be eligible, students must be current high school seniors from Illinois, Minnesota, Missouri, Nebraska, South Dakota or Wisconsin who attend an Iowa college in fall 2020.

 The scholarship has no requirements for minimum GPA or class rank, financial need, intended major or purchase.

 - Meet the eligibility requirements and other conditions listed in the scholarship rules.